 Further, their inner flesh also appears as a deep orange in color.
 Meanwhile, the outside of the flower ranges from light to dark brown in color.
 In addition, the general exterior texture of the plant remains a somewhat strange, thick, scaly one.
 The three sides also remain connected by thin, white, thread-like structures.

 Not to be outdone in terms of distinctiveness, the inner layers of the Hydnora africana flower also possess a remarkable characteristic.
 That’s due to the fact that these develop as lined with numerous fine hairs.
 These tiny features also perform the function of keeping the beetles attracted to the flower from escaping too quickly.

 - Genus: Hydnora

 Hydnora africana Distribution, Habitat, and Ecology

-First of all, the name of the truly astonishing Hydnora africana implies much.
-As this insinuates, it only inhabits rather specific and sparsely populated regions of southern Africa.
+First of all, the name of the truly astonishing Hydnora africana itself provides indications of the extent of its native range.
+This holds true since, as the name obviously insinuates, the remarkable plant only inhabits highly specific and sparsely populated regions of the southern portion of the continent of Africa.

-Further, this most commonly includes Little Karoo, Succulent Karoo, Eastern Cape Karoo.
-However, it also includes the dry coastal thickets between KwaZulu-Natal and the Eastern Cape.
+Further, to provide greater precision, this apparent zone of habitation most commonly includes a few locally named regions.
+These remain known to the local populace as Little Karoo, Succulent Karoo, Eastern Cape Karoo.
+However, it also includes the dry coastal thickets located between KwaZulu-Natal and the Eastern Cape.